Top 29 Dental Industry Trends & State of Dental in 2024

 24. Use of Gamification to Improve Patient Engagement

 A 2020 study examined the effect of gamification on the oral health and hygiene of children who used dental care mobile apps.
-The researchers concluded that gamification did lead to improvement in oral hygiene, although they noted that more research and app development would be required to fully capitalize on the potential of gamification.
+The researchers concluded that gamification did lead to improvement in oral hygiene, although they noted that more research and app development would be required to capitalize on the potential of gamification fully.

-The gamification market in the US is expected to be worth $22.5 billion in 2024.
+The US gamification market is expected to be worth $22.5 billion in 2024.
 The opportunity for dental practices is clear.
-Creating an app that allows your patients to earn points and rewards for things like brushing their teeth, flossing, making a new appointment, and so on can encourage good oral hygiene and increase patient retention.
+Creating an app that allows your patients to earn points and rewards for brushing their teeth, flossing, making a new appointment, and so on can encourage good oral hygiene and increase patient retention.

 One example of gamification in dentistry is the MyTeeth app, which encourages kids between the ages of one and nine to brush their teeth regularly and well.